 I showed how Network Access Protection works with one of our 802.1X switch partners (HP ProCurve) to automatically limit the network access of my out of compliance laptop.
 Then, once my laptop was brought back into compliance, we took a look at how the integration of Windows Server 2008 Active Directory Rights Management Services with Microsoft Office SharePoint Server 2007 helps simplify the process of applying persistent protection policies sensitive documents.
 We closed with a demo of the new device installation restriction policies which enables IT administrators to define new Group Policy that manages what devices (like USB thumb drives) can be attached and which are blocked.

-After you watch the video, don’t forget to checkout the Beta 3 which is available for download at: http://www.microsoft.com/getbeta3.
+Checkout the Beta 3 which is available for download at: http://www.microsoft.com/getbeta3.

 Well, time to get back to the great stuff happening here at WinHEC 2007!
 I’m really interested in checking out some of the cool new PC form factors around the expo floor.